-IV.
-CONCLUSION AND FUTURE WORK
+V. CONCLUSION AND FUTURE WORK

 We analyzed the traffic at an Internet gateway and the results showed that we can model the arrival rates of normal TCP SYN packets as a normal distribution.
 Using this result, we described a new attack detection method taking the time variance of arrival traffic into consideration.
 Simulation results show that our method can detect attacks quickly and accurately regardless of the time variance of the traffic.
-Our future works are to set the threshold automatically and to optimizesome configurable parameters (e.g., sampling intervals, number of samples to obtain the distribution).
+Our future works are to set the threshold dynamically, to optimizesome configurable parameters (e.g., sampling intervals, number of samples to obtain the distribution) and to model other types of traffic (e.g UDP Flood , ICMP Flood).